 Our heart care team reviewed the research on inflammation and its relationship to heart disease.
 Here are some of the group's key findings:

-Given these limitations, the CRP screening test is available and covered by Group Health if a patient and his or her doctor decide together that the test would be helpful.
+Given these limitations, the CRP screening test is available and covered by Kaiser Permanente if a patient and his or her doctor decide together that the test would be helpful.
 Talk to your doctor about whether the test would be useful for you.

 Our heart care experts say it's important to remember that no single risk factor should be considered.
 The best way to determine your risk of future heart trouble is to look at all of your risk factors, which includes age, gender, family history, tobacco use, diabetes, blood pressure, and cholesterol.